Chethan34/Market-Basket-Analysis/README.md

 3. Place the 'Groceries_dataset.csv' file in the same directory as the notebook.
 4. Open the `MasketBasketAnalysis.ipynb` file in Jupyter Notebook.
 5. Run all cells in the notebook to see the analysis and results.

-## Contributing
-Feel free to fork this project and submit pull requests with improvements or open issues for any bugs or suggestions.

 ## License
 This project is open source and available under the [MIT License](LICENSE).